HoldenErnest/Minesweeper/README.md

 # Minesweeper
-your standard minesweeper built using Java and JFrame
+your standard minesweeper built from scratch using Java and JFrame